bimmerconnected/bimmer_connected/README.rst

 The description of the :code:`modules` can be found in the `module documentation
 <http://bimmer-connected.readthedocs.io/en/latest/#module>`_.

-This library is written to include it in `Home Assistant <https://www.home-assistant.io>`_.
+This library is written to be included in `Home Assistant <https://www.home-assistant.io/integrations/bmw_connected_drive/>`_.

 Compatibility